 The educational environment at St Catherine’s encourages children to wonder, to imagine, to explore, to investigate, to create and to belong.
 Enjoying the play-based experiences interwoven through each day enables your child to flourish and to develop a love of learning.

 Attend an Open Morning or Personal Tour

-A good way to learn more about our ELC is to attend an Open Morning or personal tour.
-Our Open Mornings are run throughout the year and offer a tour of our ELC guided by staff, an opportunity to meet the Principal and other relevant staff members.
+Our whole of School Open Mornings are also delivered throughout the year and offer an opportunity to tour of our ELC guided by our Head of ELC, as well as an opportunity to meet the Principal and other key staff members.

 Every child at St Catherine’s Early Learning Centre has the right to exceptional education and care.
 We value and respect all children and foster a love of learning.
 We believe that each child is capable and competent.
 A sense of wonder and curiosity is fostered in each child through creating opportunities to play, explore, investigate, discover and be active participants in their learning.

 Relationships are integral to creating a sense of belonging within the Campbell House community.
 Relationships with others build a child’s sense of belonging and identity.
 We acknowledge that children firstly belong to their families and bring with them their own history and culture to share with other children, families and educators.
 Respect for diversity is promoted within our community.
 We acknowledge and respect the Wurundjeri people as the traditional owners of the land on which we play and learn.
 First Nations perspectives are valued and embedded in our program.

 Much care and consideration is given to the learning environments, both indoor and outdoor, to provoke and inspire everyday encounters.
 Importance is placed on the beauty and aesthetic of the learning spaces, materials and experiences.
 There is a commitment to the natural environment whereby children form an appreciation of and connection with the world around them.
 Children are encouraged to develop sustainable practices and become informed citizens of the world.